-A coffee and craft beer connoisseur and an indie music enthusiast accurately describe Megan.
-It’s not surprising what motivated her to move to Portland, only what took her so long to get here.
 When she’s not in the office, you’re likely to find her at a coffee shop or a local restaurant discussing the recent album release of the next band to play at one of Portland’s many music venues.

 - Increased Salary Level Test for the Fair Labor Standards Act to Take Effect December 1, 2016 - Bullard Alert, November 2016